SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataManage/DatabaseManagement.md

 Three ways are provided for opening a datasource:

-+   Click Cross icon and select "Open", then you can open a file datasource,a database datasource or a web datasource.
++   Click File and select "Open", then you can open a file datasource,a database datasource or a web datasource.
 +   In the "Start" tab, on the "Datasource" group, you can click the "file", "Database" or "Web" to open different kind of datasource.
 +    Right-click the "Datasource" node in your workspace and then you can select relative buttons to open different datasources.